MajStc/CodersCamp2020.Project.HTML-CSS.Portfolio/README.md

 ### Setup
 To run this project you simply have to click <a href='https://majstc.github.io/CodersCamp2020.Project.HTML-CSS.BusinessCard/'>here</a> ! (be careful, github does not support *"_blank"* attribute :smile: )

+You can also download this repo and open _index.html_

 ### Status
 The project is finished in 99%... stay tuned! :wink: